First gear is appropriate when starting. First gear gives the car a lot of power. However, the downside of this is that a lot of petrol is used.

-For this reason, it is best to shift to a higher gear as soon as you can (normally after a few metres).
+For this reason, it is best to shift to a higher gear as soon as you can.
+Normally after a few metres.

-“High gear” means a high number (5th = high, 1st = low).
+High gear means a high number (5th = high, 1st = low).

 Most modern cars can handle 50 km/h in 5th gear.
 However, if you notice the car getting sluggish or the engine starting to cough, you should shift to a lower gear.

 Keep the engine under 3,000 rpm.

 Also note that, in older cars that do not have fuel injection systems, carburettors may get clogged with soot if you drive in too high a gear.

 A car driving constantly at the same speed consumes less fuel than an accelerating car.
 For this reason, it is best to get up to the desired speed as quickly as it is safe to do so, and not prolong the acceleration phase.
 But remember to keep the engine below 3,000 rpm.